StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 vagrant up
 ```

-Vagrant will download a virtual machine image and start and provision a virtual machine.
+Vagrant will download a virtual machine image and provision a virtual machine.
 When it is finished, you can log into the machine using the command:

 ```text
 vagrant ssh